maxpou/maxpou.fr/content/posts/2020/2020-12-11-monorepo-pros-and-cons/index.md

 ### 🤝 Teamwork

-**Single source of truth**:
-The project I'm working on used to have a very weird name for the main branch.
-When we changed this name to another one, some repositories were updated, some were not (oversight).
-With a monorepo, You only have to find this information once.

 **Favour contribution**:
 When you already have the code, contributing is easier.
 You don't need to search for the repo, clone it and install it beforehand.